OUR COMMITMENT TO

 - Inspire students to be lifelong learners by nurturing their unique backgrounds, strengths and abilities

-Family Supports (led by our Intervention Specialists and Deans of Culture):
+Family Supports (led by our ESE Teachers, Deans of Culture, and social works/counselors):

 We believe that a robust exceptional student education program directly aligns to our commitment to and celebration of diversity, equity, and inclusion.
 In service of this same commitment, we prioritize inclusion (within the classroom) for our support services.